-Wikipedia is a great source for information on different countries and their toll systems, although even in one country there can be serveral types of toll roads.
+Wikipedia is a great source for information on different countries and their toll systems.

-Note: debit cards are not usually accepted.
+Note: debit cards are not always accepted.
 Plenty of small notes/coins and standard Visa/Mastercard credit cards are recommended - as well as plenty of patience and a sense of humour.

-In Portugal, new "electronic" toll roads are being introduced - refer www.visitportugal.com for more information.
+In Portugal, new "electronic" toll roads have been introduced - refer www.visitportugal.com for more information.